Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Additional Examples of Generated Visual Tables

-From Tab.~\ref{table:005} to Tab.~\ref{table:1325}, we visualize our generated visual tables.
-For a better visual experience, we highlight the keys in different colors, with ``scene description'' in red, ``object category'' in green, ``attribute description'' in brown, and ``knowledge description'' in purple.
-As these examples show, our visual tables can thoroughly encode the visual scenes in hierarchical text, by offering concise scene descriptions, accurate object categories, precise object attributes, and rich object knowledge at the instance level.
+In the following tables, we visualize our generated visual tables.
+As these examples show, our visual tables can thoroughly encode the visual scenes in hierarchical text, by offering concise scene descriptions, accurate object categories, precise object attributes, and rich instance-level object knowledge.